Skip to Main Content

-Statewide, hospitals and health systems are advancing strategies to make healthcare more equitable.
+Statewide, hospitals and health systems are advancing strategies to ensure all patient groups receive high-quality care.
 Meridian is dedicated to supporting these strategies in alignment with our goal to eliminate health disparities.

-Through this offering, our in-network hospitals can earn financial reimbursement for obtaining HCE Certification.
+Through this offering, our in-network hospitals can earn financial reimbursement for achieving certification.

 New in 2025, designated Safety Net and Critical Access Hospitals are eligible to receive full reimbursement of fees associated with certification.